DavidLDawes/VerusdNotify/README.md

 In any event, the plan is to do useful work when the events fire at the very least to demonstrate proper operation and how-to steps for persisting the data would be useful.
 ## Credit
-Asher Dawes discussed approaches to this sort of thing and went and began building a go out library.
+Asher Dawes discussed approaches to this sort of thing and went and began building out a go library.
 Asher pointed out the event stuff and asked about wiring it up somehow.
 This work addresses that thought directly, so Asher deserves co-creator credit for this at the very least.
 # Copyright
-Copyright 2019 David Dawes & Asher Dawes, All Rights Reserved - will consider open sourcing this if it ever actually does anything
+Copyright 2019 David Dawes & Asher Dawes - licensed under the MIT License